csc7/PP5_CI_GDEC/README.md

 28 - Add API keys (STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY) from Stripe to Config Vars in Heroku.
 Then, in your Stripe account (in "Developers" section, "Webhooks"), "Add endpoint" (https://pp5-ci-gdec.herokuapp.com/checkout/wh), selecting and adding all events.
 Finally, copy the signing secret of the webhook and asign it to a STRIPE_WH_SECRET in the Config Vars of Heroku.
 Ensure the variables match the names in the settings.py file.

+29 - Add automatic e-mail variables in Config Vars of Heroku (to send automatic e-mails from the app), EMAIL_HOST_PASS (password given by your e-mail service provider) and EMAIL_HOST_USER (the e-mail address from where e-mails are sent).

+Replace EMAIL_HOST in settings.py if you are using a different service provider than GMail.

 #### Additional notes:

 Please note that these are the steps according to the user interface as of April 4th, 2022.
 There might be changes after a while.